kerberos-io/agent/README.md

 ## H264 vs H265

-If we talk about video encoding there are 2 major video encoders on the market: H264 and H265.
-Depending on your use cases you might use one over the other.
-We will a (not complete) overview of the advantages and disadvantages of each in the field of video surveillance and video analytics.
-If you would like to know more, you should look for additional resources.
+If we talk about video encoders and decoders (codecs) there are 2 major video encoders on the market: H264 and H265.
+Taking into account your use cases you might use one over the other.
+We will provide an (not complete) overview of the advantages and disadvantages of each codec in the field of video surveillance and video analytics.
+If you would like to know more, you should look for additional resources on the internet (or if you like to read physical items, books still exists).

 - H264 (also known as AVC or MPEG-4 Part 10)
-  - Is the most common one and widely supported for IP cameras.
+  - Is the most common one and most widely supported for IP cameras.
-  - Widely supported in browsers and other type of applications.
+  - Supported in the majority browsers, operating system and third-party applications.
   - Can be embedded in commercial and 3rd party applications.
   - Different levels of compression (high, medium, low, ..)
-  - Better quality / compression ratio.
+  - Better quality / compression ratio, shows less artifacts at medium compression ratios.
   - Does support technologies such as WebRTC

 - H265 (also known as HEVC)
-  - Is not supported on legacy cameras, though becoming rapidly available on newer IP camera version.
+  - Is not supported on legacy cameras, though becoming rapidly available on "newer" IP cameras.
   - Might not always be supported due to licensing.
 For example not supported in browers on a Linux distro.
   - Requires licensing when embedding in a commercial product (be careful).
   - Higher levels of compression (50% more than h264).